Current graduate students

 Sofia Berinstein (second reader): Sofia is interested in the perception of value, specifically value as conceived relationally, in a way that doesn’t distinguish between moral and non-moral good.
 She is working on an account of how this sort of value may figure in perceptual appearances.
 She defends the idea that the affective character of these appearances is discerning, such that it stands to have a genuine epistemic role.
 She hopes this project will eventually help us to understand perception’s role in valuing, practical reasoning, and aesthetic experience.

-Jason Kay (chair): Jason’s project is chiefly concerned with the relationship between value, reasons, and normativity.
+Jason Kay (primary advisor): Jason’s project is chiefly concerned with the relationship between value, reasons, and normativity.
 It encompasses such issues as whether practical reasons are grounded in value, what to do when our reasons run out, and what matters of taste tell us about normativity.